hugorbarbosa/cpp-project-template/README.md

 The build succeeds only if the source files are formatted accordingly to the [configuration](.clang-format) file.
 The project source files to be verified can be configured by the user (see [CMakeLists](./CMakeLists.txt) of the project for more details).

-Please consult the [tools documentation](./doc/tools.md) to know more details about clang-format.
+Please consult the [code quality tools](./doc/code-quality-tools.md) documentation to know more details about clang-format.

 ## Code static analysis